tjthurman/git_intro_workshop/README.md

 Things to ignore:
 * Large files: GitHub has a soft limit of 50MB for files, and a had limit of rejecting pushes >100MB.
 If repos get too large (i.e., a few GB) you may get warnings from GitHub.
-* Local config files (e.g., .Rproj.user, bash/zsh histories and config settings)
+* Local config files (e.g., .Rproj.user, bash/zsh histories, and config settings you don't want to share)
-* Locally installed software
+* Locally installed software (e.g., if you have a local bin/ folder inb your repo)
 * Files that can easily be regenerated (e.g., .html and .pdf reports from RMarkdown)
 * Some types of binary files (.xlsx, .pdf).
 Sometimes it can be useful to track these, just to see if they have changed.
 But `git diff` will not be useful in seeing what has actually changed.